 With the parallel region inside the loop over JJ, nothing changes.
 The parallel region with its tasks or sections is simply executed twice, with a synchronization point at the end of the parallel region each time.
 But if the PARALLEL and SINGLE directives (and the corresponding END PARALLEL and END SINGLE) are moved outside the loop over JJ, then all the tasks for both iterations are submitted to a single queue, which gives the runtime library more opportunities for load balancing, especially in cases when there are substantial variations in the durations of the different tasks.
 When the loop variable JJ is tested inside an individual task, it may no longer have the same value as when the task was spawned.
 This can be corrected by adding a FIRSTPRIVATE(JJ) clause to each TASK directive.
 The resulting code may be seen in whetstone_task2.f.
 When built and executed as before, it may show about a 10% speedup compared to the first tasking example, whetstone_task1.f.

-The Intel Fortran Compiler, version 11, supports OpenMP 3.0, which provides more powerful, dynamic ways to thread applications that exhibit task parallelism but not data parallelism.
+The Intel Fortran Compiler supports OpenMP which provides more powerful, dynamic ways to thread applications that exhibit task parallelism, but not data parallelism.

 H. J. Curnow, B. A. Wichmann; A synthetic benchmark, The Computer Journal, Volume 19, Issue 1, 1 January 1976, Pages 43–49, https://doi.org/10.1093/comjnl/19.1.43